-In the event that personal service cannot be completed prior to the date ordered in the TEMPORARY RESTRAINING ORDER, the party seeking the restraining order may request that the Court reissue the TEMPORARY RESTRAINING ORDER.
-The party unable to effect service must appear at the Court hearing and request additional time to serve the restrained person or may request reissuance of a TEMPORARY RESTRAINING ORDER by filing a DV-115: REQUEST TO CONTINUE COURT HEARING form in the Office of the Court Clerk.
-A reissuance must be requested before the expiration of the TEMPORARY RESTRAINING ORDER.
-If the reissuance request is not submitted by 10:00 a.m. one day prior to the expiration of the TEMPORARY RESTRAINING ORDER and the party requesting the restraining order fails to attend the Court hearing, the TEMPORARY RESTRAINING ORDER will be automatically dissolved.
+In the event that personal service cannot be completed prior to the date ordered in the Notice of Court Hearing, (DV-109), the party seeking the restraining order may request that the Court reissue the Temporary Restraining Order.
+The party unable to effect service must appear at the Court hearing and request additional time to serve the restrained person or may request reissuance of a Temporary Restraining Order by filing a DV-115: Request to Continue Court Hearing form in the Office of the Court Clerk.
+A reissuance must be requested before the expiration of the Temporary Restraining Order.

+If the reissuance request is not submitted by 10:00 a.m. one day prior to the expiration of the Temporary Restraining Order and the party requesting the restraining order fails to attend the Court hearing, the Temporary Restraining Order will be automatically dissolved.

-F. Reapplication for Temporary Restraining Order.
+E. Reapplication for Temporary Restraining Order.

-If the party seeking a restraining order fails to obtain a DV-116: ORDER ON REQUEST TO CONTINUE COURT HEARING prior to the expiration of a TEMPORARY RESTRAINING ORDER and fails to attend the Court hearing to request such a reissuance, in order to obtain protection, the party seeking a restraining order must file a new request including all completed forms previously filed.
+If the party seeking a restraining order fails to obtain a DV-116: ORDER ON REQUEST TO CONTINUE COURT HEARING prior to the expiration of a TEMPORARY RESTRAINING ORDER and fails to attend the Court hearing to request such a reissuance, in order to obtain protection, the party seeking a restraining order must file and serve a new request including all completed forms previously filed.

-G. Hearing Procedures.
+F. Hearing Procedures.